1Password/scim-examples/beta/azure-container-apps/ReadMe.md

     --query properties.configuration.ingress.fqdn
     ```

-3. Open the domain name listed in a separate browser tab to test your connection.
+3. Copy the URL presented to log into your SCIM bridge in a separate browser tab to test your connection.
+You will need to access the page with `https://` for example `https://SCIMBridgeContainerAppURL.azurecontainerapps.io`.
 You can sign in to your SCIM bridge using your bearer token.

 4. [Connect your Identity Provider](https://support.1password.com/scim/#step-3-connect-your-identity-provider).
 </details>